How to get to the Golden Gate Bridge

 Battery East Parking Lot

 An excellent spot to photograph the Golden Gate Bridge is from Battery East Parking Lot.
-This lookout point for the Golden Gate Bridge is easily accessible with a car, bike, or a bus, and it is also an option to hike to this point since there is a hiking trail that leads you to the Golden Gate Bridge.
+This lookout point for the Golden Gate Bridge is easily accessible with a car, bike or bus, and it is also an option to hike to this point since there is a hiking trail that leads you to the Golden Gate Bridge.
 The Battery East Parking Lot is not as busy as other photo spots, which makes it even better.

 We think that Marin Headlands is one of the best views of the bridge.
 You do have to cross the bridge for this one, but it is totally worth it!
 You can easily follow the signs uphill, and there is parking space available.